 During the fall semester of 2006–07, a group of students calling themselves the “Concerned Students for Social Justice” formed, organizing protests on campus and asking the Willamette community to take actions to reaffirm a commitment to values of diversity and social justice.

-In response to these students' concerns, then-President M. Lee Pelton established the Council on Diversity and Social Justice in November, 2006.
-Chaired by the university chaplain, Council membership broadly represents the faculty, students, and staff of the university.
+In response to these students’ concerns, then-President M. Lee Pelton established the Council on Diversity and Social Justice in November 2006.
+Chaired by the university chaplain, council membership broadly represents the university’s faculty, students and staff.

 “The goal of social justice education is full and equal participation of all groups in a society that is mutually shaped to meet their needs.
 Social justice includes a vision of society that is equitable and all members are physically and psychologically safe and secure.”